QUBIS Innovation Fund (SEIS)

 - SEIS allocation, EIS available on request

-Queen’s University Belfast (“QUB”) is a Russell Group institution and is a recognised world leader in a number of research sectors, such as life sciences, cybersecurity and electrical engineering.
+Queen’s University Belfast (“QUB”) is a Russell Group institution and is a recognised world leader in several research sectors, such as life sciences, cybersecurity and electrical engineering.
 Its technology transfer office, QUBIS, was formed in 1984 to support spin-out companies from IP to IPO.
-Since its launch, it has created more than 90 spinouts, including three PLCs, and was ranked the top UK university for entrepreneurial impact for the last two years.
+Since its launch, it has created more than 90 spinouts, including three PLCs, and was ranked the top UK university for entrepreneurial impact in 2019 and 2020.

 In 2018, Queen’s University joined North by North West – a consortium of seven universities in the northern United Kingdom.
 NxNW is supported with funding from Innovate UK and acts as a pre-accelerator for university researchers to validate their business potential.
 As the lead partner, Queen’s University facilitates its ICURe programme and assists companies through the spin-out process.

 QUBIS is led by Brian McCaul, the Director of Innovation and Technology at the university.
 Prior to joining QUBIS, Brian launched two of his own startups as well as the Innovation Commons – a community platform for university Technology Transfer Offices.
 Brian is responsible for overseeing strategy for both the QUBIS portfolio and new company formation within the NxNW ICURe programme.
-He is joined by David Moore (Head of Spin-Outs), Oisin Lappin (Head of Finance), and Anne Dornan (Enterprise Network Manager).
+He is joined by David Moore (Head of Spin-Outs), Aoife McCawley (Spin-out Manager), Oisin Lappin (Corporate Finance Manager), and Anne Dornan (Enterprise Network Manager).

 Within the fund structure, QUBIS will act as the company mentor.
 In this role, it will conduct research, carry out due diligence, and recommend potential companies to Sapphire Capital Partners, the fund manager.

 To be considered for the fund, companies must demonstrate quantifiable market potential.
-This can either be through immediate revenue-generating opportunities or by completing the NxNW ICURe accelerator programme.
+This can either be through immediate revenue-generating opportunities or by completing an ICURe accelerator programme.
+QUBIS will primarily focus on the NxNW accelerator, however, as it strengthens its industry relationships, further opportunities in the Midlands, SetSquared (Southwest), and BBSCR (bioscience specific) ICURe programmes could become available.

 ICURe is a 16-week full-time accelerator programme designed using “the lean start-up” methodology, the approach outlined in the bestselling book by Eric Ries.
 The programme is funded by Innovate UK and is open to all universities, although it favours opportunities in the North of England, Scotland, and Northern Ireland.